Indonesia Insurance

 Why take out private international health insurance in Indonesia?

-The country’s medical sector is booming, but far from perfect, and many treatments are not recommended or feasible in the country.
-What’s more, public health care is out of the question, as medical equipment and materials are not sufficiently developed to offer you sufficient quality of care in certain areas.
+The country’s medical sector is booming, but far from perfect.
+Many medical services are not available in the country.
+What’s more, public health care should be avoided, as the medical equipment and materials do not offer sufficient quality of care in certain areas.
 If you’re looking for medical care in Indonesia, it’s best to go private.
-However, the cost of private facilities and services is not insignificant, which is why it is essential to take out private health insurance.
+However, private facilities and services are not inexpensive, which is why you need to take out health insurance in Indonesia.

 Indonesia's healthcare system

-Indonesia’s healthcare system is divided into a public and a private sector.
-However, it has several drawbacks.
-Firstly, it is very unevenly distributed across Indonesia, with healthcare facilities clustered around the major cities, while people living in remote areas find it much harder to access healthcare.
-Hospitals, whether public or private (although they are better in the private sector), are not equipped to handle all types of treatment.
-Wealthier Indonesians and expatriates are being medically repatriated to other countries such as Singapore, Thailand or Vietnam for major operations.
+The Indonesian government divides the healthcare system into a public and a private sector.
+However, this system has several drawbacks.
+Firstly, the healthcare system is very unevenly distributed across the country.
+Health establishments are clustered around the major cities, while people living in remote areas find it much harder to access healthcare.
+Hospitals, whether public or private (although better in the private sector), are not equipped to handle all types of treatment.
+Wealthier Indonesians and expatriates organize their medical repatriation to other countries.
+They are therefore likely to go to countries such as Singapore, Thailand or Vietnam to undergo major operations.

 Social protection in Indonesia

-If you expatriate to Indonesia to work, you will be affiliated to a contribution system that is quite different from that of Europeans or Americans.
-Each month, 5% of your salary will be deducted, 3% by your employer and 2% to finance your pension or healthcare.
-Your account containing your 2% monthly contributions is a BPJS account.
-The BJPS is still far from being a high-performance healthcare system.
-However, it has given many of Indonesia’s working poor access to healthcare.
+If you expatriate to Indonesia to work, the government affiliates you to a contribution system quite different from those of Europeans or Americans.
+Each month, the system deducts 5% from your salary, of which 3% is paid by your employer and 2% to finance your pension or health care.
+Your account containing your contributions of 2% per month is therefore a BPJS account.
+The BPJS is an Indonesian institution that manages the social security system for the country’s citizens (it’s a mixture of Social Security and CNAM).
+However, it has enabled many Indonesian workers who do not have the means to access health care.

 How do I consult a general practitioner or specialist in Indonesia?